CSP-4702 | ACTUATOR; Analog VAV Differential Pressure Controller / Actuator

 The CSP-4702 mounts directly to 1/4- to 5/8-inch (6 to 16 mm) round shafts or 1/4- to 7/16-inch (6 to 11 mm) square shafts, eliminating the need for expensive and complicated linkages.
 A non-rotation bracket, to prevent lateral movement, is included.
 For troubleshooting and setup, internal status LEDs (under the cover) indicate green for opening and red for closing.
 Factory-set clockwise rotation-to-close can be reversed by changing a jumper position.
 A gear disengagement button allows easy manual positioning of the actuator.

 NOTE: Air flow volume is determined from the differential pressure by the formula Volume (in “cfm”) = the K factor of the VAV box multiplied by the square root of the differential pressure (in “wc”).
-The K factor should be in the information supplied by the VAV box’s manufacturer.
+The K factor should be in the information supplied by the manufacturer of the VAV box.

 - Data Sheets